openpolicedata/openpolicedata/docs/source/documentation.md

 citations/index.md
 ```

-> **OPD User Survey**: We would love to hear how you are using OpenPoliceData and how we can make it better!
-[Please take a moment to fill out this short survey.](https://docs.google.com/forms/d/e/1FAIpQLScvhcKQwvPmUK6wV0YKQipGsTsz0uzyVdT8FQsQ5g2RBvNh0g/viewform?usp=pp_url)

 > Older OpenPoliceData versions (<0.6) must be upgraded.
 Data source table format changes that were not backward-compatible were introduced to provide access to more datasets.
 However, a methodology for providing older source table formats for older OPD versions was not introduced until version 0.6.
 Run `pip install openpolicedata --upgrade` from the command line to upgrade OPD.

 # OpenPoliceData